 Travelling often teaches so many things.
 I got to see many things which I had only seen in books and had only heard of them.
-While the cab was passing through the villages, the smell of these villages reminded me my days in village, back in my childhood when I used to live at my maternal uncle’s.
-It was almost the same; the only difference was time period.
-I lived in that village till 2005 and after that I came my home.
+While the cab was passing through the villages, the smell of these villages reminded me of my days in the village, back in my childhood when I used to live at my maternal uncle’s.
+It was almost the same; the only difference was the time period.
+I lived in that village till 2005 and after that, I came to my home.

 Bumpy Ride from Khajuraho to Kalinjar Fort

 Khajuraho is a small town but a famous tourist attraction.
 Flooded with many hotels and restaurants offering all main international cuisines, Khajuraho welcomed us with several wonders.
 I had some of the most wonderful and beautiful moments here in Khajuraho.
 Our decision of travelling from Khajuraho to Kalinjar Fort via Pandav Falls was a wise one and saved us money and time which was very important for the trip.